auth0/docs/articles/quickstart/native/react-native-vnext/interactive.md

 ::::checkpoint
 :::checkpoint-default
-Your `Auth0Provider` component should now be properly configured.
+You just configured the `Auth0Provider` component.
 Run your application to verify that:
 - the SDK is initializing correctly
 - your application is not throwing any errors related to Auth0
 :::